-Awareness of marketplace lenders high with consumers and SMEs, but take-up remains low Bookmark has been added
+Awareness of marketplace lenders high with consumers and SMEs, but take-up remains low has been saved

 Awareness of marketplace lenders high with consumers and SMEs, but take-up remains low